 This can be a nice option if you want to take a course that’s not in an area of particular strength for you.
-Perhaps there’s a Distribution course or an elective that’s really interesting to you, but you don’t have much background in that area.
+Perhaps there’s a distribution course or an elective that’s really interesting, but you don’t have much background in that area.
 Choosing to record your grade as pass/fail for such a class will allow you to explore the breadth of the LSA curriculum without being as concerned about the impact on your GPA.

 How Does the Pass/Fail Option Work?

-Instructors do not know you’re taking their class pass/fail unless you tell them, so they post a “regular grade” (A+ through E).
-The Registrar’s Office converts that grade to a “P” or an “F.” Grades of C- or higher are converted to a P. Grades below C- are converted to an F and no credit is earned for the course.
+Instructors do not know you’re choosing to record their class as pass/fail unless you tell them, so they will post a traditional letter grade (i.e., A+ through E).
+The Registrar’s Office then converts that grade to a “P” or an “F.” Grades of C- or higher are recorded as a P. Grades below C- are recorded as an F and no credit is earned for the course.
 Either way, it does not figure into your GPA.

 Step 1: From your Backpack/Registration page in Wolverine Access select the EDIT tab.